 Your child is a part of a wonderful school and we are glad you are with us.
 Taylor Evans has a history of fantastic teachers and school staff who enrich the lives of our children in so many ways.
 We are a diverse community of families representing many different cultures and languages.
 We are proud to tell people the name of our school and boast about the many achievements, sports, arts, special education, school spirit and multiculturalism.

 Parents, together with community members, and staff are committed to connecting with other parents.
 We improve our school by connecting to teachers to support their work, assist with problem solving and to help raise funds.

 We encourage you to attend a School Council meeting to find out about life at Taylor Evans.
-The meetings are held the third Thursday of each month from 7:00 pm – 8:00 pm in the Library.
+The meetings are held the second Thursday of each month from 7:00 pm – 8:00 pm.
 They are interesting, inclusive, informative and open to all parents.
 This year we will be trying to do a hybrid – in person and online!- so more peole can be involved.

 We hope you have a wonderful year and look forward to meeting you on the playground, at a school event or at a School Council meeting!

 Taylor Evans Public School opened its doors in September 1992.
 It is named after Dr. Taylor Evans, a long time trustee of the former Wellington County Board of Education.
 A commemorative cornerstone was incorporated into the construction of the front entrance and was dedicated to his memory by his wife Isabell on November 5, 1991.